PrincetonUniversity/PAULcurvilinear/README.md

 # Prior-Apprised Unsupervised Learning (PAUL) of curvilinear features
 Implementation of PAUL framwork on curvilinear features.
+Please cite the associated publication as: Yin, S., Tien, M. & Yang, H. (2020) Prior-Apprised Unsupervised Learning of Sub-Pixel Curvilinear Features in Low Signal-to-Noise Images. <em>Biophys.
+J.</em>

 ## Requirements
 The code uses the following toolboxes and versions at the stage of development; earlier versions might also work: